 The goal in the north area is to provide year-round use at Fort Hancock by converting it to a Gateway Village related to the fort's cultural resources and the adjacent beach and ocean.
-The challenge involves use of a large amount of building space, which will require significant funding for rehabilitation and adaptive use in accordance with the secretary of the interior's "Standards for Rehabilitation."
-Because this level of funding is uncertain, the plan incorporates the idea of long-term lease and occupancy by organizations, institutions, and corporations that will adapt building space and provide support facilities and amenities in keeping with the historic character of the area.
-The Park Service will preserve and interpret representative features in the complex and will cooperate with the lessees in maintaining the historic ambience.
+The challenge involves use of a large amount of building space, which will require significant funding for rehabilitation and adaptive use in accordance with the secretary of the interior's standards for rehabilitation (36 CFR 68.4(e)).
+Because this level of funding is uncertain, the plan incorporates the idea of long-term lease and occupancy by organizations, institutions, and corporations.
+The lessees will be responsible for adapting building space, providing support facilities and amenities, and cooperating with the Park Service in maintaining the historic character of the Fort Hancock area.
+The Park Service will preserve and interpret representative features in the complex and will establish cooperative arrangements with the lessees for maintaining the fort's historic character.
 As conceived, the village will evolve into a year-round activity center offering a wide range of interpretive and recreational opportunities.

-In support of the village concept, the plan has defined primary management and use zones based on resource characteristics, the existing layout of the fort, and the various buildings' interpretive and adaptive potential.
-Four zones have been identified and delineated: rehabilitation, coastal fortification, beach, and Coast Guard.
-The Coast Guard zone includes those lands administered by the U.S. Coast Guard, which are not open to the public and therefore are not addressed in the plan.
+In support of the village concept, the plan has defined management and use zones based on resource characteristics, the existing fort layout, and the various buildings' interpretive and adaptive potential.
+Four zones have been identified: rehabilitation, coastal fortification, beach, and Coast Guard.
+The Coast Guard zone includes lands administered by the U.S. Coast Guard, which are not open to the public and therefore are not addressed in the plan.
 The management and use proposals for the other three zones are described below.